Sanity Library Reference Docs

 import { createContentAgent } from "content-agent";

-import { generateText } from "ai";
+import { ContentAgent } from "content-agent/agent";

-const contentAgent = createContentAgent({
+const provider = createContentAgent({

 organizationId: "your-org-id",